reviewboard/reviewboard/docs/manual/users/reviews/draft-banner.rst

 .. image:: review-draft-banner.png

-Clicking :guilabel:`Edit Review` will display the :ref:`Review Dialog <review-dialog>`, allowing you to make changes to your review.
+Clicking :guilabel:`Edit Review` will display the :ref:`review dialog <review-dialog>`, allowing you to make changes to your review.

 Clicking :guilabel:`Publish Review` will immediately